passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-17-Muting-Prefetch.md

 permalink: /muting-prefetch/
 ---
 # Muting Prefetch
 This blog post will detail how I was introduced to basic reversing of the Windows API for hooking purposes, and how to apply that to mute Windows Prefetch.
+You can find the accompanying tool [HERE](https://github.com/passthehashbrowns/PrefetchMute).

 Recently, bats3c released a [blog post](https://labs.jumpsec.com/2020/09/04/pwning-windows-event-logging-with-yara-rules/) on how to pwn the Windows event log through API hooking.
 He did a great job of describing the process of reversing the event log service, and it got me wondering how to apply that to another service.
 I'm wrapping up my GCFA so I decided to target one of the topics from there: Windows Prefetch.